CamdenBeck/Project_04/README.md

 ### Training the Models

 1. Open the Jupyter Notebook: `Project_04_Diabetes_Prediction.ipynb`.
-2. Execute the cells sequentially to perform data loading, preprocessing, EDA, feature engineering, model training, tuning, and evaluation.
+2. Execute the cells sequentially in Google Colab to perform data loading, preprocessing, EDA, feature engineering, model training, tuning, and evaluation.
 3.  **Warning:** Training and hyperparameter tuning (especially GridSearchCV and Keras Tuner) can be computationally intensive and time-consuming, particularly on standard hardware.
 Running on platforms like Google Colab with GPU/TPU acceleration (for Neural Networks) is recommended for faster execution.
+In our experience, it took hours to run the notebook.
+There is a pretrained model located in the `Models` directory if you choose to use that.

 ### Using Pre-trained Models (`main.py`)